Installation

 rustup install nightly

-rustup target add wasm32-wasi --toolchain nightly
+rustup target add wasm32-wasip1 --toolchain nightly

 cargo install cargo-wasi